lukeocodes/auth0-retail-ebook/data-management/data-governance-is-the-recipe-for-dmi.md

-# Data Governance is the Recipe for DMI
+# Data Governance Is the Recipe for DMI

 You can't make a great soufflé without a clear and detailed recipe that describes exactly how to prepare the ingredients, put them together and bake the final product.